By Tauri Tampuu

-Mainly, I was supposed to work on the existing but inactive web page – to update it, produce new content, organise the page and pass my knowledge to a local volunteer who will manage the page afterwards.
-Before accomplishing that task, I was supposed to have a tour around CYA project sites to familiarise with the activities of the organisation in order to become able to convey the very spirit of CYA to the webpage.
+Mainly, I was supposed to work on the existing but inactive web page – to update it, produce new content, organised the page and pass my knowledge to a local volunteer who will manage the page afterwards.
+Before accomplishing that task, I was supposed to have a tour around CYA project sites to familiarize with the activities of the organisation in order to become able to convey the very spirit of CYA to the web page.

 The reality became different.
 I was bewildered to discovered that in the address of the office of CYA appeared wrong both in Google Maps and in Facebook; the telephone number was wrong as well.
 Facebook page was incomplete and missing crucial information.
 Mission and vision of the organisation did not display consistency through different sources (web page, Facebook, info packs), plus English grammar was badly erroneous.
 The web page which no-one had touched since its creation had security holes and had become infected by malware.

 Thus while travelling around the country form a project site to another I was simultaneously working on concluding CYA Facebook page and advising local CYA project site managers in doing the same on their Facebook pages.
 In this process I wrote a brief guideline of keeping FB page up do date.
 As weekly posting is organised in an excellent manner in CYA, the guideline does not concern with posting.